minhtrannhat/ScalaRegexImplementation/README.md

 # ScalaRegexImplementation
 A regex engine written in Scala.
 A tutorial by https://github.com/rcoh/toyregex .

+## Compilation and Running

+run the command `sbt run` at project's root directory.

 ## The regular expression language
 * `.`: Match any character
 * `|`: Match `abc` OR `cde`